pluong-244/TC3/README.md

 Dependencies:
 Bootstrap and a significatn amount of Bootstrap starter code were used in this project, Stack Overflow was also used when debugging and attempting to understand the code we were using.
 The project was tested on Google Chrome and on Safari.
+This project also requires the ScrollReveal js library

 Authors:
 Phuong Luong, Dylan Hayton-Ruffner, Elliot Ketchel

 Acknowledgements:
 The idea for the business was our own.
 Ideas for design were taken from Bootstrap, Stackoverflow, and were thought of by the authors.
+Bootstrap tutorials were particularly useful.
+Thank you to Scroll Reveal for js animations.